scholarslab/scholarslab.github.io/collections/_posts/2015-03-03-something-about-php.md

 title: Something about PHP
 category: blog
 tags:
-- Ivanhoe
+- ivanhoe
-- praxis program
+- praxis
 - code
-- learning
+- learning experience
 ---

 We’ve spent the past month and a half learning PHP.
 It’s an arduous task only complicated by our own busy schedules.
 Trying to learn a new language becomes much more difficult when also trying to wrangle sixty undergraduates every week, or finish a dissertation, or find a job.